Removing silverskin from ribs is a crucial step in preparing delicious, tender, and flavorful meat.

 You've probably bought ribs before with a silvery-white layer on the underside.

-This layer is silverskin, a membrane or connective tissue found on larger cuts of meat (pork, beef, and lamb).
+This layer is silverskin, a membrane or connective tissue found on larger cuts of meat like beef, lamb, and pork ribs.

 Also called the peritoneum, this tissue holds the ribs together and is thin but stretchy.

 Why Remove Silverskin From Ribs?

 You remove the silver skin from the ribs to ensure that the ribs become tender and flavorful during the cooking process.

 "You can kinda get the flavor of the marinade in there and also when they cook that silverskin doesn't tighten up and make the ribs curl up on the barbeque.”- Guy Fieri, American Restaurateur